Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Duration ratio statistics and coplanarity

+In contrast to this narrow range of mutual inclination, the $\xi$ distribution can be acceptably matched ($p$-value $>0.01$) over a wide range of eccentricities.
+The geometrical reason for the different dependence on inclination and eccentricity is that if inclinations change by 1\%, the duration may change by order unity, but if eccentricities change by 1\%, the duration usually changes by $\sim1$\%.
+Good fits to the $\xi$ distribution can be obtained both for circular orbits and for eccentricities in energy equipartition with the mutual inclination (i.e., $\sigma_e = 2 \sigma_i$), and indeed up to several times equipartition.
+Therefore the $\xi$ distribution is insensitive to the eccentricity distribution, and our conclusion about mutual inclination does not depend on knowing the eccentricity distribution precisely.

-Our conclusion that \Keplers planetary systems are flat was first investigated in Paper I, which used the number of planets of each multiplicity to show that the systems are likely quite flat (just a few degrees).
-However, it was possible that the typical inclination was higher than 10 degrees, in the case that planetary systems have many more planets ($\gtrsim10$) than expected.
-To rule out the latter, the RV-sample was brought to bear to limit planet multiplicity \citep{2011TremaineDong, 2012Figueira}, breaking the degeneracy and preferring small planetary inclinations of just a few degrees.
-This conclusion requires significant overlap between the current RV sample and the \Kepler sample, which remains poorly quantified.
-Now, having reached the same conclusion from the \Kepler sample alone, our confidence that planetary systems are typically flat is bolstered.
+Our conclusion that \Keplers planetary systems are flat supports our inference of Paper I, which used the number of planets of each multiplicity to show that the mutual inclination in systems is typically just a few degrees.
+However, it was possible that mutual inclinations are larger than $10^\circ$, provided that planetary systems have many more planets ($\gtrsim10$) than expected.
+To rule out this latter possibility, the Radial-Velocity (RV) sample was used to place limits on planet multiplicity \citep{2011TremaineDong, 2012Figueira}, breaking the degeneracy and preferring small planetary inclinations of just a few degrees.
+This conclusion requires significant overlap between the current RV sample and the \Kepler sample, which has not been independently demonstrated.
+Having reached the same conclusion from the \Kepler sample alone, we have increased confidence that most planetary systems within 0.5 AU of their stars are flat.

-Nevertheless, some caveats apply to our investigation.
-We have used all pairs of planet candidates throughout, such that the $n$-planet systems are represented more, by a total of $n(n-1)/2$ pairs.
-Thus the architectures of larger-$n$ systems carry more statistical weight.
-Nevertheless, by simulating all planet configurations and only comparing the doubly-transiting simulated pairs to the data, our determination of $\sigma_i$ is unbiased.
-Another caveat is that the distribution of inclinations may not be well-characterized by a single Rayleigh distribution, and high-inclination components of the actual distribution would contribute less statistical weight.
+By simulating all planet configurations and only comparing the doubly-transiting simulated pairs to the data, our determination of $\sigma_i$ is unbiased.
+However, a caveat is that the distribution of inclinations may not be well-characterized by a single Rayleigh distribution, and high-inclination components of the actual distribution would contribute less statistical weight because transits of both planets would be seen only rarely.
 Thus, as with all applications of parameter-fitting, the limits given on the parameter $\sigma_i$ hold only to the extent that a member of the family of model distributions describes the actual distribution.
+Another caveat is that we have used all pairs of planet candidates throughout, such that the $N$-planet systems are represented more, by a total of $N(N-1)/2$ pairs.
+Therefore the architectures of larger-$N$ systems carry more statistical weight in this analysis.